datastax/dsbulk/manual/settings.md

 #### -k,--schema.keyspace _&lt;string&gt;_

 Keyspace used for loading or unloading data.
 Keyspace names should not be quoted and are case-sensitive. `MyKeyspace` will match a keyspace named `MyKeyspace` but not `mykeyspace`.
-Required option if `schema.query` is not specified; otherwise, optional.
+Either `keyspace` or `graph` is required if `query` is not specified or is not qualified with a keyspace name.

 Default: **&lt;unspecified&gt;**.

 #### -t,--schema.table _&lt;string&gt;_

 Table used for loading or unloading data.
 Table names should not be quoted and are case-sensitive. `MyTable` will match a table named `MyTable` but not `mytable`.
-Required option if `schema.query` is not specified; otherwise, optional.
+Either `table`, `vertex` or `edge` is required if `query` is not specified.

 Default: **&lt;unspecified&gt;**.